FAIMS/burial-mounds-web/README.md

 ### Collections Page

-The *\_pages/pages-root-folder/collections.md* is the web page that is used to display the links to all the record pages.
+The *\_pages/pages-root-folder/collections.md* is the web page that is used to display the links to all the `record pages`.
 The organization of the pages is grouped by `categories` where one tab corresponds to a `category`.
-A record page can appear in one or more `category`.
-To add a record page under a `category`, add the name of the category in the YAML list for that record page under the `categories` key.
+A `record page` can appear in one or more `category`.
+To add a `record page` under a `category`, add the name of the category in the YAML list for that `record page` under the `categories` key.

 If the user wishes to change the content of the page, they can edit the *collections.md* file in the *\_pages/pages-root-folder/* folder.